wp-plugins/feedweb/Readme.txt

 For more information go to [**Feedweb Readers Community**](http://feedweb.net) website.

-NOTE: The plugin is compatible with Firefox, Chrome and Opera browsers.
+**NOTE**: The plugin is compatible with Firefox, Chrome and Opera browsers.
 We strongly recommend not using Internet Explorer.

 Please [**contact us**](mailto://contact@feedweb.net) if you experience any problems with our plugin.